Dangerous intersection gets improvements

 BURKE EMA REPORT

-The Burke County Emergency Management Agency responded to 110 patients’ calls during the week ending August 10.
-Of those, 84 resulted in transports, including 50 to Augusta hospitals and one to another out-of-county hospital.
-Forty one of the transports were determined to be emergencies and 43 were non-emergent.
+The Burke County Emergency Management Agency responded to 134 patients’ calls during the week ending Sept.
+14. Of those, 82 resulted in transports, including 50 to Augusta hospitals and six to other out-of-county hospitals.
+Thirty seven of the transports were determined to be emergencies and 45 were non-emergent.
 The agency...

 Special Sections